 - Four rowers with 1 long oar each row in a Four, while 4 rowers with 2 oars each (8 oars total) row in a Quad.

-- FUN FACT: There is one octuple on the Occoquan (8 rowers, 16 total oars) but it is usually only brought out during fall Learn-to-Row and it looks like a huge caterpillar - you'll know it when you see it.
+- FUN FACT: There is one octuple on the Occoquan (8 rowers, 16 total oars) but it is usually only brought out during fall Learn-to-Row and it looks like a huge caterpillar - see one in action HERE.